Asibul-40/OOP-concepts/OOP fundamental.md

 ### Encapsulation
 Encapsulation is one of the core concepts of OOP fundamental concepts.
 It is the process of binding the data together such that the whole data turns into a single unit.
-As a result, this kind of approach ensures the safety as it keeps the data safe from outside interference and misuse.
 In this process, the data can only be accessed by the current class's methods, which is known as data hiding.
-Thus encapsulation acts as a protective wrapper that prevents the code & data from being accessed by outsiders with the help of a well-defined interface.

 Encapsulation is achieved by making the class members as **private, protected, public** (by providing specific access to the data).
 To get and modify the values of the members, there are also some public getter and setter methods.
 Thus the class members become read-only or write-only with the help of encapsulation.

 Let's dive into an example:
 Suppose, we want to make a cup of coffee.
 To make different types of coffee we need different types of ingredients.
 The overall cost will be changed according to the requirements of the coffee details.
 Let's say we only need the coffee type and how many orders of coffee the customer need.
 To set these value we have private setter methods (e.g. **setType()**, **setTotalCoffee()**, **setSugarAmount()**) and to get the coffee the customer needs to call the public method **makeCoffee()**.
 Thus he/she can get the coffee with the auto generated fixed price.
 ```java